arangodb/spring-boot-starter/demo/README.md

 # Data modeling

-Let's create our first bean which will represent a collection in our database.
-With the `@Document` annotation we define the collection as a document collection.
-In our case we also define the alternative name characters for the collection.
+Let's create our first bean, which will represent a collection in our database.
+With the `@Document` annotation, we define the collection as a document collection.
+In our case, we also define the alternative name characters for the collection.
-By default the collection name is determined by the class name. `@Document` also provides additional options for the collection which will be used at creation time of the collection.
+By default, the collection name is determined by the class name. `@Document` also provides additional options for the collection, which will be used at the creation time of the collection.

-Because many operations on documents require a document handle, it’s recommended to add a field of type `String` annotated wit `@Id` to every entity.
-The name doesn’t matter.
-It’s further recommended to **not set or change** the id by hand.
+Because many operations on documents require a document handle, it's recommended to add a field of type `String` annotated with `@Id` to every entity.
+The name doesn't matter.
+It's further recommended to **not set or change** the id by hand.

 ```java